Bio3SS/Bio3SS.github.io/announce.md

 ---
 layout: post
-title: Notes
+title: Midterm
-slug: 2 Notes
+slug: 1 midterm
 ---

-* SAS is [still looking for note takers for our class](/notes.html).
-Please consider helping out.
+* We have added [a page about the midterm](/midterm1.html).
+We will be adding more information.